microsoft/KqlTools/Source/EtwKql/Readme.md

-# Etw2Kusto command line tool
+# EtwKql command line tool

 This tool is intended for isolated experiments with individual machines, and for learning ETW (Event Tracing for Windows) data.
+For upload to Kusto to work, the tool assumes the current logged on user has table creation priviliges in the Azure Data Explorer (Kusto) cluster.

 This tool uses the same components we intend to add into the agent for ASI.
 Note that the tool itself is not intended to be run as "agent".
-Although it is possible to run it on multiple machines, it lacks restart mechanism (like NT Services) and configuration mechanism (like the coordination  to deploy new detections in WEC and K9).
+Although it is possible to run it on multiple machines.

-Good usage of the tool is to:
+Typical usage of the tool is to:
 - start ETW into file or real time session
-- run some POC for secur ity exploit (e.g. outbound or inbound attack)
+- run some POC for security exploit (e.g. outbound or inbound attack)
-- take your time to understand the data in Kusto
+- take your time to understand the data in Azure Data Explorer
 - use the learning to define queries that can be executed by Rx.KQL in actual agent
 - use the pre-processing option of the tool to validate the query works as expected
 - Add the query to ASI

 ## Context on ETW, and how it is different from "Logs"
 The following picture shows the ETW and Logs design in the Windows OS: